Nova classification: Impact on public health

 The Food and Agriculture Organization of the United Nations recognized these as the first national dietary guidelines to emphasize 'the social and economic aspects of sustainability, advising people to be wary of advertising, for example, and to avoid ultra-processed foods that are not only bad for health but are seen to undermine traditional food cultures.
 They stand in contrast to the largely environmental definition of sustainability adopted in the other guidelines.'

 The Nova classification does not comment on the nutritional value of food and can be combined with a labelling system such as Nutri-Score to provide comprehensive guidance on healthy eating.

+The Nova classification is criticized for its binary nature and implication that ultra-processed foods are broadly harmful, failing to account for nutrition and fortification.
+Research on ultra-processed foods often conflate processing with other dietary factors or inadequately assess diets.